House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (Mental Floss)

-While many people aspire to own a Ferrari one day, the truth is that very few people will, but it is possible to own a branded t-shirt, jacket, hat, keyring, mug, or a host of other Ferrari branded items.
-The company actually makes $1.5 billion a year revenue from selling this branded merchandise: most of it, we suspect, to people that don’t own one of their cars.
+While many people aspire to own a Ferrari one day, the truth is that very few people will, but it is possible to own a branded t-shirt, jacket, hat, keyring, mug, or a host of other Ferrari-branded items.
+The company makes $1.5 billion a year in revenue from selling this branded merchandise; most of it, we suspect, is sold to people who don’t own one of their cars.

 15. Fiat owns 90% of the Ferrari company